joshcanhelp/josh-to-11/input/symlinked/posts/2016/2016-11-16-digital-detox.md

 Slipstream Time Hacking by Benjamin J Hardy (PDF) – great free ebook about how to slow time down with focused, hard work and a shift in mindset.
 Benjamin is a great writer and this is a solid read.

+{% h2br %}Update 2016-11-20{% endh2br %}

-**Update:** what a perfectly-timed article to find!
+What a perfectly-timed article to find!
 Cal Newport, author of the excellent book Deep Work, [writes in The NY Times](http://mobile.nytimes.com/2016/11/20/jobs/quit-social-media-your-career-may-depend-on-it.html) about the plague of social media:

 > The idea of purposefully introducing into my life a service designed to fragment my attention is as scary to me as the idea of smoking would be to an endurance athlete, and it should be to you if you’re serious about creating things that matter.